-People have lived on this hill for thousands of years and archaeologist have unearthed remains from as early as the Iron Ages.
+People have lived on this hill for thousands of years and archaeologists have unearthed remains from as early as the Iron Ages.
 Yet, Edinburgh Castle wasn’t built until the 12th century.

-Inside the castle itself, you’ll find some gems that you’ll want to discover and see for yourself.
-This includes, among many things, the Scottish Crown Jewels, the Stone of Destiny, the 15th-century gun (which is fired every day at 1pm), and the St Margaret’s Chapel, the oldest surviving building in all of Edinburgh.
+Inside the castle itself, you’ll find some gems that you’ll want to see for yourself.
+You could discover the Scottish Crown Jewels, the Stone of Destiny, and hear the 15th-century gun fired every day at 1 PM.
+Don't miss St Margaret’s Chapel, the oldest surviving building in all of Edinburgh.

-Walk atop Castle Rock and you’ll also be rewarded by fantastic views of the city below.
+Walk atop Castle Rock and you’ll also be rewarded with fantastic views of the city below.

 Best for: Discovering the heart of Scottish history and keeping the kids entertained

 Dating back to the 12th century, Stirling Castle sits atop Castle Hill, at the heart of Stirling, and is an unmissable landmark in the area.

 Stirling itself is known as the "brooch of Scotland", and, because of its location, it was said that "He who holds Stirling holds Scotland".
 For this reason, it was the location of many legendary battles, including the sieges of Stirling Castle.